RiWieland/UNET-Image-Segmentation-Satellite-Pictures/README.md

 ## Data:

-Model was trained and evaluated with crowed ai mapping challenge.
-Moderate data augmentation was used, see dataprocessing.
+Model was trained and evaluated with data from the crowed ai mapping challenge.
+Moderate data augmentation was used: horizontal and vertical flips.
+Data Augmentation was added the in the generator and randomly executed, see dataprocessing.

 ## Model: